 ETC of PWD Whistle Blowing Policy

-Definition: Whistle Blowing is the term used when a worker passes on information concerning wrongdoing.
+Definition: Whistle Blowing is the term used when a worker, volunteer or other stakeholder passes on information concerning wrongdoing.
 The wrongdoing disclosed must be in the public interest.
 This means it must affect others.
-A whistle Blower can raise a concern at any time about an incident that happened in the past, is happening now, or believes will happen in the near future.
+A whistle blower can raise a concern at any time about an incident that happened in the past, is happening now, or believes will happen in the near future.

 If a dispute arises between members of the CIO about the validity or